 This talk can be tailored to a specific industry audience, to C-suite executives, and MBA students.
 I draw case studies and examples from my book "Blockchain Hurricane: Origins, Applications and Future of Blockchain and Cryptocurrency" (Business Expert Press, 2020) and demonstrate concepts in a clear and accessible way.

 Businesses are always looking for that edge to grow or even to survive, and increasingly the difference is made by adoption of emerging technology, whether in products, business processes, or communication with markets.
-What tech is coming along in the next decade, and how will it impact business?
+What tech is coming, and how can businesses [re[are for an uncertain and ever-changing future?

 This topic can be delivered as a keynote on stage or online, or expanded to c-suite orientation or workshop format.